Swinburne students AI-powered learning platform wins Design for Change 2026

 - The platform helps educators, trainers and course creators produce accessible, high-quality learning content without specialist video production skills

-Swinburne’s Master of Technology students won the 2026 Design for Change competition with VidVersity Transformation, an AI-powered platform designed to make educational video creation faster, simpler and more accessible.
+Swinburne’s Master of Information Technology students won the 2026 Design for Change competition with VidVersity Transformation, an AI-powered platform designed to make educational video creation faster, simpler and more accessible.

 The project was developed by Himeshi Abeysekara, Junjie Wu, Indradi Lukman, Jiyang Zhang, Shouyu Li and Yufan Sun from Swinburne's Master of Information Technology and Master of Data Science programs.
 The team brought together expertise in software development, data analytics, artificial intelligence, user experience and quality assurance.